 - Economy class travellers can buy entry to three airport lounges, all are equipped with shower facilities.
-See Airport Lounges in the airport guide below for locations and rates.
+See Airport Lounges in the guide below for locations and rates.

 - Staff and security are tolerant of overnight airport sleepers, as it is common for passengers arriving on late international flights to wait at the airport to board early morning flights to Cusco.

 - The Airside downstairs area has many rows of benches; bring earplugs and a sleep mask/eyeshades so you can get some rest – the lights and announcements go all night.

 - Travellers sleeping in the public area sleep in the food court or the floor.
-There are no seats to lay down on.
+There are no seats to lie down on.
 Some travellers had success spending the night in Starbucks.